Kate Baker: Furphy's standard bearer

 After Furphy died in 1912, Baker had a nervous breakdown and retired from the then Victorian Department of Education.
 In 1913 she collected and published The Poems of Joseph Furphy via the Lothian Book Publishing Company, financing the publication from her own funds.
-In 1914, after half the original edition of Such Is Life was found at The Bulletin under some lumber, she purchased the remaining 800 or so unbound copies of the novel for £60 and began arranging to have it republished by The Specialty Press as a second edition.
+In 1914, after part the original edition of Such Is Life was found at The Bulletin under some lumber, she purchased the remaining 825 unbound copies of the novel for £60 and began arranging to have it republished by The Specialty Press as a second edition with a preface by Vance Palmer.

 Between 1915 and 1918, Baker recommenced teaching at a number of country schools and would occasionally tutor students, despite an accelerated loss of hearing.
 In 1917, the second edition, re-edited by noted writer Vance Palmer, was released.
 Like the first edition, the second met with lackluster sales, possibly due to bookseller Angus & Robertson's declined of distribution rights.
 A review in The Socialist by William John Miles appearing some five years after the edition's release was pointed about the lack of publicity around the work.
 Palmer responded to Miles's criticisms in an open letter, which he concluded by noting that "probably Joseph Furphy's work would have been left for some antiquarian in the Mitchell Library to unearth if it had not been for the enlightened energy of Miss Kate Baker" and that "not all writers are lucky enough to have such a devoted friend to act as their literary trustee."

 By 1921 Baker had located and purchased Rigby's Romance in the files of the Barrier Truth and entered it into the C. J. De Garis Publishing House's Australian Novel Competition, who awarded it an Honourable Mention, and decided to publish it.
 The edition came with an introduction from A. G. Stevens, who had originally positively reviewed but declined to publish Such Is Life until the section that formed Rigby’s Romance was excised.
 In his introduction, he described Baker as "Furphy's standard-bearer".
 Miles Franklin later requoted the phrase, adding the word "gallant".

 In November 1929, J. K. Ewers wrote a series of articles about Australian authors entitled "Pioneers of the Pen", his piece on Furphy reached Baker and she struck up a correspondence with him.
 With Ewers she found a powerful ally, and in his autobiography Long Enough for a Joke he admits he became "willingly the slave of Kate Baker in the service of Joseph Furphy" In 1931 Baker campaigned to establish a plaque on the site of the house where Furphy grew up, which was by then the Yarra Glen primary school.
 Her campaign was successful and in 1934 the plaque was unveiled at a ceremony accompanied by Furphy's sister Annie Stewart and a number of dignitaries, including the Speaker of the Victorian Legislative Assembly, William Hugh Everard.
 Baker also donated a blackwood cabinet containing Furphy's works and various tributes and messages.